Aetopia/Halo-Infinite-PC-Guide/Pages/Modifications.md

 # Modifications
+> [!WARNING]
+> With the CU31 update, it is no longer possible to load in dynamic link libraries due to EAC!

 This section covers about modifications for the game that can potentially either help to fix certain technical issues, improve performance or provide QOL features.